-My vet literally revived him from the dead and asked me to raise him.
+My vet pulled him back from the edge and asked me to raise him.
 Two days later the little guy underwent hernia surgery—and my vet gave him a 50/50 chance of survival.

 After surviving all that he became my kitten, and I named him Saqqara after the oldest pyramids in Egypt.
 I felt that any cat who had survived that many challenges needed a long life name since he had probably used up more than a few of his nine lives before even being able to walk.

-When I opened my Reiki healing practice in 1996, it became clear that Shaman was not like my other cats.
-He would jump up on the table and work with my human clients, focusing on certain areas, and guiding me in the sessions.
+When I opened my Reiki healing practice in 1996, it became clear that two of my cats had chosen to become healers, too.
+Shaman would jump up on the table and work with my human clients, focusing on certain areas, and guiding me in the sessions.
 Since I had been guided to attune all of my animals to Reiki, Shaman among them, he was clearly facilitating Reiki energy with intention.
-And eventually Saqqara joined Shaman on the table for the sessions.
+And eventually, Saqqara joined Shaman on the table for the sessions.

 Over the years we worked together, mostly as a trio, sometimes as a duo.
 When not working with clients both of them would assist and guide the students in my Reiki classes.
 They each had a very highly developed sense of energy and awareness of each client’s needs, and I listened and learned as much as I could from both of them.

 As Shaman began to feel his age and illness took its toll, Saqqara gradually took over the bulk of the work.
 When Shaman eventually crossed into Spirit at almost 17, it became just the two of us.